Nilexplr/my_radar/README.md

 Display an animation given by a files.
 Try with include/data_base/map4

-The goal of this project was to detect collision with oriented bounding box.
+The goal of this project was to detect collision with oriented bounding box and convex forms.

 You need to download the CSFML librairy for running the program